Aftermath of India-China Deadly Border Clashes Uncertain

 Thousands of soldiers on both sides have faced off over a month along a remote stretch of the 3,380-kilometer (2,100-mile) Line of Actual Control, the border established following a war between India and China in 1962 that resulted in an uneasy truce.

-The Indian Army said 20 of its soldiers died and 17 “were critically injured in the line of duty at the standoff location and exposed to sub-zero temperatures in the high altitude terrain.”
-The statement did not disclose the nature of the soldiers’ injuries.
+The Indian Army said three soldiers died initially.
+The 17 others died after being "critically injured in the line of duty and exposed to sub-zero temperatures in the high-altitude terrain,” it said in a statement Tuesday that did not disclose the nature of the soldiers’ injuries.

 The troops fought each other with fists and rocks, Indian security officials said on condition of anonymity because they were not authorized to disclose the information.

-Note: This story has been corrected to show a reference to 17 injured is a description of how some fatalities occurred and not a report of more casualties.